 On the theory that the images are actually attractive to subjects according to their sexuality, subjective ratings of the attractiveness of the images should follow sexual preferences, with, for example, heterosexual people finding opposite sex images attractive and same sex images unattractive, and vice versa for homosexual participants.

 Given these manipulation checks are passed, we can test the main hypothesis.
 On the theory that attention can be drawn to subliminal images of the sex preferred by one’s sexuality, attentional priming should be above chance for each of males and females, for each sexuality, for the images of the preferred sex.
 Jiang et al. (2006) found evidence for attentional repulsion to naked images of the non-preferred sex only for male participants.
 We plan to test repulsion effects for both sexes, and also for different sexualities, depending on the number that we recruit.

+On the theory that priming effects from naked images only exist in unconscious conditions, there should be no priming effect in conscious conditions.

 On the theory that homophobic heterosexual men are unconsciously attracted to naked men, this group should show attentional attraction to naked male images; non-homophobic heterosexual men will not show such attraction but rather repulsion.

 These hypotheses are population effects.
 In fact, in our initial pilot we will not run enough subjects to obtain sensitive evidence for all of these hypotheses.
 As we will be using Bayes factors, this won’t prevent the data being informative.
 The main aim is to make sure the procedure runs as it should, and to determine the sort of error variance the paradigm produces in our setup, so as to plan the main pre-registered study.

 Pilot Study